RL4M/PCRLv2/README.md

 # PCRLv2 (TPAMI'23)
-This repository contains an official implementation of our TPAMI paper "A Unified Visual Information Preservation Framework for Self-supervised Pre-training in Medical Image Analysis", an improved version of our ICCV paper (i.e., PCRLv1) "Preservational Learning Improves Self-supervised Medical Image Models by Reconstructing Diverse Contexts".
+This repository contains an official implementation of PCRLv2.
+The accompanying paper "[A Unified Visual Information Preservation Framework for Self-supervised Pre-training in Medical Image Analysis](https://arxiv.org/pdf/2301.00772.pdf)" has been accepted by IEEE TPAMI.

+Note that PCRLv2 is an improved version of PCRLv2 "[Preservational Learning Improves Self-supervised Medical Image Models by Reconstructing Diverse Contexts](https://arxiv.org/pdf/2109.04379.pdf)".

 ## Dependencies
 Please make sure your PyTorch version >=1.1 before you run the code.
 We strongly recommend you to install Anaconda3 where we use Python 3.6.
 In addition, we use [apex](https://github.com/NVIDIA/apex) for acceleration.
 We also use [pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch) and [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to speed up the implementation.